makiki99/h3templates/templates/one_minute_madness/index.md

     * Trailblazers, Windmills, Derricks, Prospectors, and Warehouses of any kind are disabled in this zone.
 * Zones 5 and 6 are grass zones.
     * Terrain is always Grass.
-    * A single Stables spawn in this zone, with object value increased to 1000.
+    * A single Stables spawns in this zone, with object value increased to 1000.
+    * A single War Machine Factory spawns in this zone, with object value increased to 2500.
     * Water Wheels have their value increased to 1000, and their frequency to 150.
     * Wood has its frequency increased to 350.
     * A single Pandora's Box containing 5000 xp spawns in this zone.